Popular

 Bigstock

 Yes, it's wrong to judge a book by its cover.
 But in a job interview, this is what happens.
-If you're not dressed the part to look like you suit the job, it's going to be hard for the employer to see that, too.
+If you're not dressed the part to look like you suit the job, it's going to be hard for the employer to see that too.

-It might also make the employer think that if you can't even manage to present a well-groomed appearance for a job interview that you'll be a slacker when on the job—and that's not going to work, especially if this is a position where you may have interface with customers or business partners that require a professional appearance.
+It might also make the employer think that if you can't even manage to present a well-groomed appearance for a job interview you'll be a slacker when on the job—and that's not going to work, especially if this is a position where you may have interface with customers or business partners that require a professional appearance.

 5. It's All About The Money